vgwb/Antura/docs/dev/DiscoverED/framework.md

 - **flexible & adaptable:** the open-source nature and modular design allow for customization across various subjects and learning levels.
 - **collaborative potential:** facilitates collaboration between educators with subject matter expertise and game designers skilled in creating engaging experiences.
 - **power of visual scripting:** "Homer" provides an intuitive way to manage complex narrative and quest structures.
-- **open-source community potential:** the open nature will encourage contributions, improvements, and a supportive community of users and developers.
+- **open-source community potential:** the open nature encourages contributions, improvements, and a supportive community of users and developers.